-Consider email signup as a targeted advert.
+Consider an email signup as a targeted advert.
 Use data you know about your visitor such as the device used to consult your page, location or page context to make your offer pertinent.

-Mostly online strategy to convert visitor into website is not targeted treating every visitor in same ways while they all behave differently.
+Mostly online strategy to convert visitors into the website is not targeted at treating every visitors in the same ways while they all behave differently.

 This is the default placement for most of the website.
 It can change according to the style, wording, shape or size.

 We can get 2 types: first a text link or a CTA to a signup page or much effective, an inviting box where the visitor can enter his email address to sign up.

 No matter the style or type, the footer placement must be below all the content of the page as this example below for ASOS

 Above others placement